never-alone-turing/FE/README.md

 ![Screen Shot 2021-01-14 at 1 56 04 PM](https://user-images.githubusercontent.com/65988644/104635669-404c4c00-5670-11eb-81d6-f1e802cdd5ba.png) ![Screen Shot 2021-01-14 at 1 56 23 PM](https://user-images.githubusercontent.com/65988644/104635711-4b06e100-5670-11eb-95b4-3ba3a22803af.png)

-## Challenges
+## Successes and Challenges

+* Creating an app based on a student idea
+   * Most of our projects have very specific learning goals and end product expectations.
+This assignment required us to set goals on our own, and allowed us to experience the entire process of creating an app.
+* Learning a new framework
+   * While React is part of the Turing curriculum, no one on the team had used ReactNative before.
+Learning this new technology and using expo was a difficult process.
-* Although we were familiar with React and CSS, React Native was a new technology, and using Expo meant that we were not using the dev tools that we were accustomed to, so there was a bit of a learning curve, but it was not too difficult to work in the new framework.
+   * Using a new framework meant that we were unable to utilize the dev tools that we have grown accustomed to.
+* Increased understanding of asynchronous git workflow
-* Members of the team were in three different time zones, so two of the members needed to make accommodations to work with the rest of the team.
+   * Each member of the team lives in a different time zone, so we learned how to be flexible and considerate in terms of scheduling.

-## Successes

-Working on a project that we chose, rather than one that was assigned was definitely a positive experience.
+* Learning more about how styling affects accessibility
+   * In order to build an accessible app, we had to consider cognition, physical differences, independence, and motor skills while building out functionality and determining the user experience.

 ## Moving Forward